bachmeb/spring-mvc-aws/docs/part1.md

 ```
 ##### Create a build.xml file.
 Change the springapp value to whatever you would like.
 	vim build.xml
+*Set the path to the property file to correctly point to your home directory*
 ```xml
 <?xml version="1.0"?>